Mogara/LuaSkillsForQSGS/ChapterB.md

 					room:addPlayerMark(player, "LuaBenxi")
 					if player:hasSkill("LuaBenxi") then
 						room:setPlayerMark(player, "@LuaBenxi", player:getMark("LuaBenxi"))
+						if player:hasFlag("LuaBenxiArmor") and not isAllAdjacent(player, nil) then room:setPlayerFlag(player, "-LuaBenxiArmor")
+							for _, p in sgs.qlist(room:getOtherPlayers(player)) do
+								room:removePlayerMark(p, "Armor_Nullified")
+							end
-						if isAllAdjacent(player, nil) and not player:hasFlag("LuaBenxiArmor") then room:setPlayerFlag(player, "LuaBenxiArmor")
+						elseif isAllAdjacent(player, nil) and not player:hasFlag("LuaBenxiArmor") then room:setPlayerFlag(player, "LuaBenxiArmor")
 							for _, p in sgs.qlist(room:getOtherPlayers(player)) do
 								room:addPlayerMark(p, "Armor_Nullified")